th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/node-red.md

 </details>

 # Node-RED

-Node-RED is described as flow base programming for the internet of things.
-Node-Red is installed by default on your Raspberry Pi but as you will like to use it with the rhasspy , it is useful to reinstall it and start Node-Red as service on Rhasspy.
+Node-RED is described as flow-base programming for the Internet of Things.
+Node-RED is installed on your Raspberry Pi by default, but since you want to use it with Rhasspy, it makes sense to reinstall it and start Node-RED as a service on rhasspy.

 # Installation of node-RED